VisH317/protein-model/README.md

 - [ ] Train

 **ProtCLIP Timeline**
-- [ ] Create PKG25 dataloader
+- [X] Create PKG25 dataloader
-- [ ] Find a Med LM and clone or find an API to call from
+- [X] Find a Med LM and clone or find an API to call from
-- [ ] Find a protein model and clone to run in the model training (small version)
+- [X] Find a protein model and clone to run in the model training (small version)
-- [ ] Set up CLIP objective module + lightning training loop
+- [X] Set up CLIP objective module + lightning training loop
+- [ ] set up full training loop
 - [ ] Train